usard/next-store/README.md

 we cannot use a server component inside a client component but we can use a client component inside serevr component

+Error: Server Functions cannot be called during initial render.
+This would create a fetch waterfall.
+Try to use a Server Component to pass data to Client Components instead.

+sol: in a client component dont fetch data from server action this would lead to this error instead fetch data in a server component and pass that data as props to client component

+if you use revalidatepath then you cannot see toast